mappingmobilities/web/README.md

 # web
-the nain website of the project mapping mobilities
+the main website of the project mapping mobilities